tobiasaurer/python-eniac-dataprocessing/README.md

 * Matplotlib, seaborn

 ## Project Description
-The dataset used is freely available at [ADD LINK](www.kaggle.com).
+The dataset used is freely available at [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

 Main goals of the project:
 * Assess and clean the data to make it usable